 To turn on a service for a set of users across or within organizational units, select an access group.
 For details, go to turn on a service for a group.

-When you turn off Gmail for your organization
+If you turn Gmail off for your Google Workspace organization

-Gmail keeps messages in your users' mailboxes until your Google account is deleted.
-Read details about how Google user data is managed when you delete your organization's Google account.
+Gmail keeps messages in your users' mailboxes until your organization’s Google Workspace account is deleted or the user is deleted.
+Learn more